-The deadline for submission of full paper(s) has been extended to 22 September 2017.
+The deadline for submission of full paper(s) was extended to 22 September 2017 and is now closed.

 Papers may cover all aspects of theoretical and/or applied Statistics, but should contain original research.
 SASA endeavours to produce proceedings of the highest quality.
 The applied option should involve research into the innovative real-world application of statistical techniques; the challenges, insights and implementation of which lead to a better understanding of statistical theory and its application.

 - Authors must upload two copies of their full paper on the Conference Proceedings page: the original copy and a blinded copy with all author names, affiliations, and contact details removed.

 - All submissions must be submitted as a single pdf document with all figures and tables placed in their desired positions.

 - The pdf file can be constructed from any typesetting software (including, Microsoft Word, TeX software, Scientific Workplace, etc.).
 Typesetting using LaTeX (and the SASA proceedings LaTeX template) is highly recommended.